 Step 4.
 Turn your vase 180 degrees

 Next step is to turn your vase 180 degrees and place the next mid-length stem over the ones you’ve already places.
 By doing this you are creating a frame for your bouquet.

 A tip here is to alternate colours so you get a colourful effect.
 Don’t worry about doing it perfectly, a looser messier bouquet is usually prettier.
 And if you wish you can always adjust the stems at the end.

-5. Now time for the soft stems
+Step 5.
+Time for the soft stems

 Place the soft stems between the branches.
 You can have them resting against the other stronger stems so that they’ll stand up straight.
 Repeat step 4 with your softer stems and keep alternating the colours.